Oliver-ke/oasis/README.md

 ![Oasis — one question, every source, one answer](oasis-landing.jpg)

-# Oasis — one question, four sources (GraphRAG demo)
+# Oasis, ask one question, four sources (GraphRAG demo)

 Ask a plain-language question whose answer is scattered across **Linear, Notion, Confluence, and the codebase**.
 Oasis returns one assembled answer that cites all four.
-It's **GraphRAG** — entities and relationships in a Neo4j graph — so it can walk the full *incident → decision → code → owner* chain instead of returning a single fragment.
+It's **GraphRAG** entities and relationships in a Neo4j graph, so it can walk the full *incident → decision → code → owner* chain instead of returning a single fragment.
 An optional toggle compares it to a plain vector-search baseline using the **same LLM and prompt**, so the only variable is retrieval.